jamiew/tumblr-photo-downloader/README.md

 Ruby script to download all the photos from a Tumblr blog.

-Tumblr also has a GUI backup tool for Mac, [Tumblr Backup.app](http://staff.tumblr.com/post/286303145/tumblr-backup-mac-beta)
+Tumblr used to have a GUI backup tool for Mac OS but it appears to be unmaintained :''( [Tumblr Backup.app](http://staff.tumblr.com/post/286303145/tumblr-backup-mac-beta)

 Usage